TobikoData/sqlmesh/docs/reference/configuration.md

 The allowed keys include:

-- The optional [`concurrent_tasks`](#concurrent-tasks) key specifies the maximum number of concurrent tasks SQLMesh will run; it is allowed for all engines.
-Default value is 4 for engines that allow concurrent tasks.
+- The optional [`concurrent_tasks`](#concurrent-tasks) key specifies the maximum number of concurrent tasks SQLMesh will run.
+Default value is 4 for engines that support concurrent tasks.
 - Most keys are specific to the connection engine `type` - see [below](#engine-connection-configuration).
 The default data warehouse connection type is an in-memory DuckDB database.

 Example snowflake connection configuration: